2020 New York City Subway fire: Aftermath

 Train service along the IRT Lenox Avenue Line was suspended as a result of the incident.
-2 trains operated along the IRT Lexington Avenue Line between 149th Street–Grand Concourse station to Atlantic Avenue–Barclays Center station before resuming regular service while 3 trains operated between New Lots Avenue and 96th Street and then via the IRT Broadway–Seventh Avenue Line to/from 137th Street–City College with service suspended between 96th Street and Harlem–148th Street station.
+2 trains operated along the IRT Lexington Avenue Line between 149th Street–Grand Concourse and Atlantic Avenue–Barclays Center while 3 trains operated via the IRT Broadway–Seventh Avenue Line to/from 137th Street–City College.
 Shuttle buses operated along the closed stations.
-86th Street and 96th Street stations were also temporarily closed in order to allow FDNY to continue their investigation.
-Service along the IRT Lenox Avenue Line resumed on March 30 while bypassing Central Park North–110th Street station which was closed for repairs.
-The station was reopened on April 6, 2020 after some repairs were made.
+The 86th Street and 96th Street stations were also temporarily closed to allow FDNY to continue their investigation.
+Service along the IRT Lenox Avenue Line resumed on March 30 while bypassing Central Park North–110th Street, which was closed for repairs.
+The station was reopened on April 6, 2020.

-A memorial for Goble was set up at Flatbush Avenue–Brooklyn College station on May 24, 2021.
+A memorial for Goble was set up at the Flatbush Avenue–Brooklyn College station on May 24, 2021.

 Cars 6346–6350 were written off as they were damaged beyond repair, while cars 6366–6370 were later repaired and returned to service.